Zendro-dev/Zendro-dev.github.io/README.md

 [<p align="center"><img src="./figures/button.png" width="400"/></p>](setup_root.md)

 ### HOW-TO GUIDES:

-* [How to set up a Zendro instance](setup_root.md).
-A step-by-step guide on how to create a new Zendro project from scratch, aimed at software developers and system administrators.
 * [How to define data models: for developers](setup_data_scheme.md).
 Detailed technical specifications on how to define data models for Zendro, aimed at software developers and system administrators.
 * [How to define data models: for non-developers](non-developer_documentation.md).
 A brief, illustrated guide of data model specifications, data formatting and data uploading options, aimed at data modelers or managers to facilitate collaboration with developers.
 * [How to use Zendro command line interface (CLI)](zendro_cli.md).
 A tutorial of Zendro CLI, aimed at software developers.